Reid Brignac: Washington Nationals

 On January 29, 2018, Brignac signed a minor league contract with the Washington Nationals.
 Brignac was released March 24, near the end of spring training.

 New Britain Bees

 On April 21, 2018, Brignac signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 Brignac announced his retirement from professional baseball, following his final game as a Bee, on July 6, 2018, in which he went 2-for-4 with a stolen base and two RBI.
 In total he played in 61 games for New Britain, hitting .296/.364/.382 with one home run, 23 RBI, and four stolen bases.

 Post-playing career

+New York Mets
-On January 7, 2020, Brignac was named manager of the Columbia Fireflies, a Single-A New York Mets affiliate.

-On March 8, 2021, Brignac was announced as the new manager for the St. Lucie Mets, the Low-A affiliate of the New York Mets.
+On January 7, 2020, Brignac was named manager of the Columbia Fireflies, the Single-A affiliate of the New York Mets.
+On March 8, 2021, Brignac was announced as the new manager for the St. Lucie Mets, New York's Low-A affiliate.

 On January 6, 2022, Brignac was named manager of the Binghamton Rumble Ponies, a Double-A affiliate of the New York Mets.
+Following the 2025 season, in which the Rumble Ponies won the Eastern League championship, Brignac won the Manager of the Year award.

+Tampa Bay Rays

+On December 7, 2025, Brignac was hired to serve as an assistant coach for the Durham Bulls, the Triple-A affiliate of the Tampa Bay Rays.